 I am going to reminisce, making good use "the affective form of memory" - as Kierkegaard put it, if I'm not mistaken - despite its well-known shortcomings.
 After all, journals and memoirs, even as associations of facts and reflections, aren't any closer to truth.
 Even platonic ideas, as archetypes, should be considered mythical fabrications, unless they are [divinely] revealed.

 Sometime before the second world war, my friend Haig Acterian and I were actively seeking a model on which we could establish our position in those troubled times.
-We were looking for spiritual certitude, so we started to examine all types of men, from the religious to the productive, and all we could find was the "all to human" - using Nietzsche's expression - a chaotic mixture of the human, inhuman and the superhuman, and finally ended up renouncing the search for certitude in this manner.
-We were guided by the idea of order, but also by the unsettling presence of becoming.
-This is how we had encountered the following epistemological terms: the divine, human, worldly, the truthful, and the mistaken, the beautiful and ugly, the sacred, satanic, the absurd; we also rediscovered their given sense and their imitation in art, where inspired purity encounters the form and sense we seek in human intersubjectivity and in nature, or just in subjectivity, as in the case of expressionism.
+We were looking for spiritual certitude, so we started to examine all types of men, from the religious to the productive, and all we could find was the "all to human" - using Nietzsche's expression - a chaotic mixture of the human, inhuman and the superhuman.
+We gave up searching for certitude in this manner.
+We were guided by the idea of order, but also by the unsettling manifestations of becoming.
+This is how we encountered the following epistemological terms: the divine, human, worldly, the truthful, and the mistaken, the beautiful and ugly, the sacred, satanic, the absurd; we also rediscovered their given sense and their imitation in art, where inspired purity encounters the form and sense we seek in human intersubjectivity and in nature - or just in subjectivity, as in the case of expressionism.

 In any case, at some point we were looking for an artist, one who could show us how far art could enrich our knowledge; we wanted to find out if artistic language, made of images and symbols can get closer to truth than the formal language of science, whose signs do not really convey anything.
 Images and symbols or signs seem to slip away for both artists and scientists, since autonomous artists cannot overcome illusory beauty, and autonomous science is unable to overcome the utility of signs.